-Another two respondents commented that the examples provided need further clarification, such as by removing redundancies.
+Another four respondents commented that the examples provided need further clarification, such as by removing redundancies.

-One respondent disagreed with EFRAG's initial position and considered that the list of examples is complete and correctly illustrates the topic.
+Two respondents disagreed with EFRAG's initial position and considered that the list of examples is complete and correctly illustrates the topic.

 Other respondents did not express views on the scope.